zesk/build/docs/tools/os.md

 - `2` - Can not get modification time

+### `listFileModificationTimes` - Lists files in a directory recursively along with their modification

+Lists files in a directory recursively along with their modification time in seconds.

+Output is unsorted.

+#### Arguments

+- `directory - Required.
+Directory.
+Must exists` - directory to list.
+- `findArgs` - Optional additional arguments to modify the find query

+#### Examples

+listFileModificationTimes $myDir ! -path '*/.*'

+#### Sample Output

+    1705347087 bin/build/tools.sh
+    1704312758 bin/build/deprecated.sh
+    1705442647 bin/build/build.json

+#### Exit codes

+- `0` - Always succeeds

+### `mostRecentlyModifiedFile` - List the most recently modified file in a directory

+List the most recently modified file in a directory

+#### Arguments

+- `directory - Required.
+Directory.
+Must exists` - directory to list.
+- `findArgs` - Optional additional arguments to modify the find query

+#### Exit codes

+- `0` - Always succeeds

+### `mostRecentlyModifiedTimestamp` - List the most recently modified file in a directory

+List the most recently modified file in a directory

+#### Arguments

+- `directory - Required.
+Directory.
+Must exists` - directory to list.
+- `findArgs` - Optional additional arguments to modify the find query

+#### Exit codes

+- `0` - Always succeeds

 #### Arguments

 - `--first` - Optional.
 Place any paths after this flag first in the list